OpenBB-finance/OpenBB/website/content/sdk/guides/basics/using.md

 The OpenBB SDK has built-in charting libraries for Matplotlib, for any chart available from the Terminal.
 User style sheets can be added to the folder (more on this in [Importing and Exporting Data](/sdk/guides/basics/data)), `~/OpenBBUserData/styles/user`.
 Styles are shared properties between the OpenBB Terminal and the SDK.

-:::note Displaying charts in Jupyter Notebooks requires this additional line of code.
+:::note Displaying charts in Jupyter Notebooks requires an additional line of code.
 You can either render a static image with `%matplotlib inline` or add in pan/zoom functionality with `%matplotlib widget`.
 :::

 Functions, such as `candle`, exist to display charts.
 Others, like those within the Technical Analysis module, have the option to return either, a chart or raw data.
 The next examples will outline a few different scenarios.
 First, let's get some data: